A doctor examines a patient's hand

 There are several types of brachial plexus injuries:

 • Brachial plexus stretch occurs when the nerves near the spinal cord are stretched.
-People with stretch injuries often experience weakness, numbness, and pain that shoots down one arm.
+People with stretch injuries often experience weakness, numbness, and sometimes pain that radiates down one arm.

-• Brachial plexus rupture occurs when the nerves partially or fully tear.
-This can cause a range of sensory and motor problems as well as pain.
+• Brachial plexus rupture occurs when the nerves partially or fully tear outside of the spinal cord.
+This can cause a range of sensory and motor problems as well as pain that may or may not require surgery.

 • Brachial plexus avulsion occurs when the nerve roots tear away from the spinal cord.
-Avulsions are the most severe type of brachial plexus injury and can cause severe pain and permanent loss of function.
+Avulsions are the most severe type of brachial plexus injury and can cause severe pain and permanent loss of function, requiring more advanced reconstructive techniques.

 Causes of Brachial Plexus Injuries